 A press statement released by the Ontario government states that “to ensure processing efficiency and quality customer service, the OINP will be monitoring the volume of applications to each of these streams.
 These streams will be paused and reopened periodically throughout the year until the province’s 2017 federal allocation is filled.”

 Ontario’s nomination allocation for 2017 stands at 6,000 newcomers.
 Ontario also receives a high number of newcomers through various federal programs, meaning that the overall number of newcomers to the province will likely be many times higher than the number that will arrive through the OINP.

 The OINP Express Entry

-Candidates with a minimum Comprehensive Ranking System score of 400 and possess the required skilled work experience, education, language ability, and other characteristics that will help them integrate and contribute in Ontario’s labor market and community may be identified by the province and issued with a NOI.
+Candidates with a minimum Comprehensive Ranking System (CRS) score of 400 and who possess the required skilled work experience, education, language ability, and other characteristics that will help them integrate and contribute to Ontario’s labor market and community may be identified by the province and issued with an NOI.

 The OINP International Graduate

 The International Master Graduate and International Ph.D.
 Graduate streams are both not aligned to the Express Entry system, once the successful applicants receive a ‘base’ provincial nomination certificate, they may be able to apply to the federal government for permanent residence.